 Tuition for both in-state and out-of-state students is the same; though, tuition is different depending on the type of degree.
 See a full list of tuition and fees here.
 On the higher end, Lake Area Technical Institute tuition is $4,900 per semester, but that price goes down as a second-year student.

-At this Christian college, the fee for a 16 credit semester is $2,784; there are a few other costs including a technology fee and a library tax.
-The school’s mission is the glorify God by raising up those called by God to fulfill the global vision of Christ.
+At this Christian college, the fee for a 16 credit semester is $3,200; there are a few other costs including a technology fee and a library tax.
+The school’s mission is to glorify God by raising up those called by God to fulfill the global vision of Christ.

 At Panola college, the tuition is only $25 per credit hour, with a minimum of $60 per semester.
 The school can keep tuition low because the Texas state government funds it.
 Panola offers everything from university transfer programs, to technical and workforce programs, instruction of all kinds designed to increase academic proficiencies are available.
 The goal of the school is to help everyone achieve success.

 The out-of-state tuition cost for Snow College is $5,837 per semester.
-There are multiple options for Snow College, with campuses in Ephraim, Richmond, and even an online option is available.
-This 4-year college has a 47% graduation rate and is consistently in the rankings as one of the top universities in the nation.
+There are multiple options for Snow College, with campuses in Ephraim, Richfield, and even an online option is available.
+This 2-year college has a 47% graduation and 34% transfer rate and is consistently in the rankings as one of the top colleges in the nation.

 For out-of-state students, the cost per credit hour to attend the Community College of Vermont is $506.
 The student to faculty ratio is 12:1, which allows students to get the time with professors they need.
 Also, the average age group that attends this community college is greater than 25 years old.

 For a full-time student at the Virginia Baptist College, tuition costs $2,580 per semester.
 The school’s mission is to equip students for regular Christian service and leadership in Bible-believing churches.
 Not to mention, the student to faculty ratio is deficient at 5:1, making it an incredible school for one on one learning, and extra support from professors.